IoTopenTech/myIoTopenTech/docs/index.md

 The main aims of my IoT open Tech are:

 * Lower the barrier to IoT technologies, even for non-techies.
-* Protect data privacy, and raise awareness of its importance.
+* Protect data privacy and raise awareness of its importance.
 Your data is your data.
 * Encourage the cooperative deployment of community IoT networks and tools.

 #Features